 ODU Transit Service

-[Editor’s Note:] Copied from section 5.1 of of draft-tnbidt-ccamp-transport-nbi-analysis-uc1-01

 Section 5.2.1 describes how the MDSC can request PNC1, via the MPI, to setup an ODU2 transit service over an ODU Topology described in section 5.1.1.

 This section provides the detailed JSON code describing how the setup of this ODU2 transit service can be requested by the MDSC, using the [TE-TUNNEL] and [OTN-TUNNEL] YANG models at the MPI.

-JSON code "use-case-1-odu2-service-01.json" has been provided at in the appendix of this document.
+JSON code "mpi1-odu2-service-config.json" has been provided at in the appendix of this document.

 JSON Example for Protection Configuration